lyonheartx/WebPassSiphoner/README.md

 Why a Web Server?

-Chrome extensions are sandboxed, making it difficult to export data directly from the browser to the host system.
-A web server provides a straightforward way to receive captured data.
+Chrome browsers are sandboxed, making it difficult to export data directly from the browser to the host system.
+A web server provides a straightforward way to receive captured data as it's the nature of javascript based extentions.
+Once the data is shared with the your web server, we control the web server and therefor the data.
+We can not output it to a file or siphon the credentials and send them through a reverse shell with version 2's reverse shell server.

 Usage

 Start the server:

-go run server.go
+go run ReverseServer.go

 or run the compiled executable: